The heart is composed of 4 chambers, viz.

 D. The vertical right atrioventricular groove lodges the right coronary artery and the small cardiac vein.

-The interior of the right atrium is splitted into 2 parts:
+The interior of the right atrium is split into 2 parts:

 A. Main smooth posterior part – the sinus venarum, and.